 Enterprises, small and large, public and private, use Intranets to maintain continuity of information access and ease of remote collaboration.
 Traditionally, Intranets have been built on proprietary platforms such as Sharepoint or Jive.
-But open source Drupal is becoming an increasingly popular and more viable option, as we've seen with clients like Stanford University and Curtiss-Wright.
-Compared to costly proprietary platform licensing fees that are typically based on number of users, the cost of running a Drupal Intranet is significantly less than proprietary platforms.
+But an open-source Drupal Intranet is becoming an increasingly popular and more viable option, as we've seen with clients like Stanford University and Curtiss-Wright.
+Compared to costly proprietary platform licensing fees that are typically based on the number of users, the cost of running a Drupal Intranet is significantly less than proprietary platforms.

 Drupal’s out-of-the-box user management, collaboration features, and content management capabilities make it a natural fit for use as an Intranet.
 It easily integrates with employee account management systems like Active Directory and Central Authentication Service by way of the LDAP module or CAS module.
 Drupal’s core collaboration modules such as Forum and Comment, combined with numerous collaboration modules available in the Drupal community, offer organizations the ability to create a rich social business experience.
 In addition, its highly configurable content and file management features provide the ability to build an Intranet tailored to meet unique asset management needs.